 Because we are all so different in this particular body area, it would be silly of me to tell you what bra to buy.
 But I can share with where I’ve found good bras.

-• Macy’s has a full and varied selection of bras in familiar brands.
+- Macy’s has a full and varied selection of bras in familiar brands.
 And it looks like many of them are on sale at deeply discounted prices right now.

-• Spanx has one of my favorite lines of bras with good support and coverage as well as lots of comfort, the Bra-llelujah Collection.
+- Spanx has one of my favorite lines of bras with good support and coverage as well as lots of comfort, the Bra-llelujah Collection.
 These bras are so soft and come in a variety of styles.

-#5 – Racerback Bra
+#5 – Racerback Bra for wearing with tanks and sleeveless tops

-#6 – Wireless comfort bra
+#6 – Wireless comfortable bra or bralette

-#7 – Strapless bra
+#7 – Strapless bra for wearing with strapless or halter dresses

 Much more often than in the winter, during the spring and summer I do need a strapless bra.
 I wore this Wacoal Red Carpet Strapless Bra to Abby’s wedding and it worked very well for me.
+It’s a cult favorite for a reason.
+But if you’re looking for a more comfortable wireless option, I suggest this one at Soma.
+It’s 53% off right now in their annual bra event.

 Socks

-#8 – athletic socks
+#8 – athletic socks for exercise

 #9 – low profile socks